pivotal/docs-tap/set-up-namespaces.hbs.md

 # Set up developer namespaces to use installed packages

-To create a `Workload` for your application using the registry credentials specified, run these commands to add credentials and Role-Based Access Control (RBAC) rules to the namespace that you plan to create the `Workload` in:
+To create a `Workload` for your application by using the registry credentials specified, run these commands, which also add credentials and Role-Based Access Control (RBAC) rules to the namespace that you plan to create the `Workload` in:

-1. Add read/write registry credentials to the developer namespace by running:
+1. To add read/write registry credentials to the developer namespace, run:

     ```console
     tanzu secret registry add registry-credentials --server REGISTRY-SERVER --username REGISTRY-USERNAME --password REGISTRY-PASSWORD --namespace YOUR-NAMESPACE